jamesmorgan/docs/usage/gettingStarted.md

 The following is a basic example of how to use the client to make payments.
 As an implementer, there are some [core concepts](./coreConcepts.md) to be aware of that will impact user experience based on your client implementation.

-To start using a channel, just deposit from the signing wallet into the ChannelManger contract and start making payments:
+To start using a channel, just deposit from the signing wallet into the ChannelManager contract and start making payments:

 **Instantiate and Start the Client**

+First, let's start up Connext.
+The constructor accepts a Web3 object, the URL of the hub you're connecting to (in most cases, https://rinkeby.hub.connext.network/api/hub), a user address, and the host URL of your application.
+We'll use `getConnextClient` to spin up an instance of Connext and assign it to a variable.

 ```javascript
 import { getConnextClient } from "connext/dist/Connext.js";